-Advanced oesophageal cancer means that a cancer that began in the food pipe (gullet) has spread to another part of the body.
+Advanced oesophageal cancer means that a cancer that began in the food pipe (gullet or oesophagus) has spread to another part of the body.

-Advanced cancer can’t be cured.
-But treatment can control the cancer, relieve symptoms, and give you a good quality of life for a while.
+Unfortunately advanced cancer can’t usually be cured.
+But treatment might control it, help symptoms, and improve your quality of life for some time.

 Sometimes cancer is advanced when it is first diagnosed.
-But sometimes the cancer has come back and spread after treatment for the original cancer.
+Or the cancer has come back and spread after treatment for the original cancer.

 Cancers that have spread to another part of the body are called:

 - metastatic cancer

 Locally advanced cancer

 Locally advanced cancer means that the cancer has spread into the tissues around the oesophagus.
 It hasn’t spread to other organs in the body.
 This is different to an advanced cancer.

 Locally advanced cancers are either stage 2 or stage 3.

 How you might feel